 Training a Leo is not tricky.
 The dogs are good at listening and following calm commands.
 They enjoy training sessions and quickly learn if you remain calm and confident.
 Avoid using a harsh tone or being overly strict.
 Doing so can make the dog stubborn and more likely to disobey you.

 Like other puppies, Leos like to chew.
 But due to their large size, they can cause more damage.
 Be sure to provide your puppy with tough chew toys.

 Leos can act as therapy dogs with appropriate training.
 Doctors, nurses, and patients enjoy spending time with Leonbergers that work as therapy dogs.

-Leos require regular vet checkups and are prone to several chronic health conditions including elbow and hip dysplasia, orthopedic problems, and eye conditions such as cataracts, entropion, and ectropion, both conditions that cause the eyelid to curl either in or out.
+Leos require regular vet checkups and are prone to several chronic health conditions including, elbow and hip dysplasia, orthopedic problems.
+They also suffer eye conditions such as cataracts, entropion, and ectropion, both conditions that cause the eyelid to curl either in or out.

 Do Leonbergers make good pets?

 The short answer is yes.
 These gentle giants are easy to train and enjoy spending time with people.
 They also are energetic and require about an hour of exercise per day.